dmitriyratu/DiscourseKG/documentation/architecture.md

 ## High-Level System Overview

 The KG-Sentiment platform is a state-driven, multi-stage data processing pipeline designed for political communication analysis.
-The system processes political transcripts through three sequential stages: scraping, summarization, and categorization, with each stage building upon the previous one's output.
+The system processes political transcripts through four sequential stages: discovery, scraping, summarization, and categorization, with each stage building upon the previous one's output.

 The core architecture follows a **state-driven processing pattern** where each data item maintains its processing state throughout the pipeline.
 This enables robust error handling, retry mechanisms, and the ability to resume processing from any point.
 The system uses **endpoint pattern** for consistent processing interfaces and **flow orchestration** with Prefect for managing complex workflows.